The problem

 Analyze the account, generate a deterministic ordered plan, execute it step by step with explicit confirmation, then merge.
 A full close is several sequential transactions, so the tool shows the complete plan up front and simulates each step before asking for a signature.Technical pillars

-- No bespoke indexer, no Horizon dependency.
-Stellar RPC reads live state, simulates, and submits; an existing indexer (stellar.expert) handles enumeration; OctoPos and Orion provide DeFi position detection.
+- No bespoke indexer.
+Stellar RPC reads live state, simulates, and submits; existing indexers (the stellar.expert API and Horizon-compatible endpoints) handle enumeration and classic path finding; OctoPos provides DeFi position detection.

 - Per-protocol exit adapters and a versioned contract registry.
 Detect positions with the DeFi Position API, build the exit with each protocol’s SDK, public API, or contract, and simulate before signing.
 A protocol upgrade is a registry update, not a rewrite.

-- CEX compatibility through a transparent temporary mediator account, since exchanges do not support
+- CEX compatibility through a shared mediator account and an atomic forwarding payment, since exchanges do not support

-ACCOUNT_MERGE. - Safety for irreversible operations.
-Per-step confirmation, simulation before signing, resumable sessions reconciled against on-chain state, and a third-party security audit before any mainnet release.
+ACCOUNT_MERGE.
+The user recovers essentially all of their XLM. - Safety for irreversible operations.
+Per-step confirmation, simulation before signing, resumable sessions reconciled against on-chain state, and security reviews throughout development.

-- Covers the full Account Demolisher requirement set: sponsorship and multisig checks, signer and threshold normalization, trustline, data entry, offer, and DeFi position removal, claimable balances, asset conversion, and merge with the mediator flow.
-See the RFP compliance matrix.
+- The full account wind-down: sponsorship and multisig checks, signer and threshold normalization, trustline, data entry, offer, and DeFi position removal, claimable balances, asset conversion, and merge with the mediator flow.

 Delivery